SAP-archive/i40-aas/README.md

 ## tested with: GNU Make 3.81
 ```

-Optionally, you can download and install [Postman](https://www.getpostman.com) to [test the services](doc/markdown/test.md).
+Optionally, you can download and install [Postman](https://www.getpostman.com) to [test the services](docs/markdown/test.md).

 ## Instructions
 ### Getting Started
-Service interactions can be tested and developed locally using Docker Compose:
+Service interactions can be deployed, tested and developed locally using Docker Compose as described below.
+For further instructions & information about __i40-aas__ check [the documentation](docs/README.md)

-1. Open a terminal and navigate to the repositories root directory
-2. Download or build the Docker images and deploy containers locally:
+Setup locally:
 ```bash
 ## Option 1
 ## Use images from Docker Hub (https://hub.docker.com/orgs/sapi40/repositories)